aluc-io/request-animation-frame-polyfill/README.md

 # request-animation-frame-polyfill
-request-animation-frame-polyfill supports the polyfill of `requestAnimationFrame` in nodejs, old browser environments.
+`requestAnimationFrame` polyfill library for nodejs and old browsers.

 ## Install